 Starting School Tip #5: Keep the routine as normal as possible

 Try not to make a huge fuss about starting school in the morning, or you risk a disturbed night – it’s amazing how our little ones can worry.
 A nice bath, a bedtime story and cuddle and no mention of school is probably the best way.
 If they mention it to you, then by all means talk about it, but try to be a bit blasé.

 The Big Day

-Let me know in the comments if you have any tips or hacks for starting school – and don’t forget to sign up for my checklist on the form above!
+Let me know in the comments if you have any tips or hacks for starting school – and don’t forget to grab your checklist on the form above!